chandrath/Simple-Code-Combiner/README.md

 - Click the 'AI Summarize' button to generate a summary of the combined text using a configured AI provider.
 The progress bar will show the summarization process.
 - Configure your AI provider via `Preferences -> AI Configuration`
+- **Important:** Your text will be processed by the selected AI provider and will be subject to their respective privacy policies.

 ## Building from Source with PyInstaller